 In this deeply moving book, Kuo stewards the hard-won literary awakening of one student, Patrick.

 Michelle Kuo’s Taiwanese parents cannot understand why she wants to join Teach for America after graduating from Harvard University.
 Nevertheless, she arrives in the Mississippi Delta town of Helena, Arkansas in 2004.
 Kuo quickly realizes that her new home, the birthplace of the Civil Rights Movement, is still poor, still segregated and still in need of dramatic change.

-She also breaks the cardinal rule of teaching: never have favorites.
-Patrick is inquisitive and quiet with a poor attendance record.
+Arkansas is where she meets Patrick, inquisitive and quiet, with a poor attendance record.
 With Kuo’s attention, Patrick’s reading and writing flourish and he wins a school-wide award for “Most Improved.”
 When Kuo leaves Helena to pursue a law degree, it is Patrick she will miss the most.

 Three years later, Kuo’s attention is snapped back to the Delta when she receives the shocking news that Patrick is in prison for murder.
 Shocked and plagued by questions – had her departure three years before set him on the wrong path?
 Had it been foolish to think she could counter the crushing legacy of Jim Crow simply by showing up for two years and giving her students quiet reading time? – Kuo puts her life on hold and moves back to the Delta to continue his education.

 In the visiting room of the Phillips County Jail, she and Patrick spend seven months poring over classic novels, poems, and historical narrative by Frederick Douglass, C.S.
 Lewis, Marilynne Robinson, James Baldwin, W.S.
 Merwin and more.
 Patrick learns how to be a serious reader and a fluent writer, and in doing so, discovers new worlds both inside and outside of himself.